nafiyah99/milestone-2-nafiyah99-deploy/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/YourFeature`
 5. Open a pull request

+## Platform Link
+You can access the deployed version and experience the web yourself [here](https://shopsmart99.vercel.app/)